Caring for breast cancer survivors in primary care

 Kathryn Jane Trotter

-She received a BSN from George Mason University in 1982, and earned the MSN with a specialty in midwifery at the University of Kentucky in 1988.
+She received a BSN from George Mason University, and earned the MSN with a specialty in midwifery at the University of Kentucky in 1988.
 In 1998, she completed a Post-Master’s Certificate in the Family Nurse Practitioner specialty at the Duke University School of Nursing.
 She earned her DNP from Duke University School of Nursing in 2012.
 Before joining the faculty of the Duke University School of Nursing, she held faculty positions with physician resident education in the Department of Family Medicine within the University of North Carolina-Chapel Hill Medical School and was a full-time primary care provider.
 She initiated the CenteringPregnancy program at UNC Family Medicine and later assisted in development of the CenteringParenting model at the Centering Healthcare Institute.
-She has been a consultant to numerous practice sites for the Centering model of care.
+She has been a consultant to numerous practice sites nationally and internationally for the Centering group model of care.

 Unless otherwise indicated, scholarly articles published by Duke faculty members are made available here with a CC-BY-NC (Creative Commons Attribution Non-Commercial) license, as enabled by the Duke Open Access Policy.
 If you wish to use the materials in ways not already permitted under CC-BY-NC, please consult the copyright owner.
 Other materials are made available here through the author’s grant of a non-exclusive license to make their work openly accessible.